gordicaleksa/Open-NLLB/GETTING_STARTED.md

 TL;DR: the high-level workflow is the following:
 * Run the `download_parallel_corpora.py` script which downloads our primary bi-text and formats it.
+* Run 3 different Python scripts (see the README above for more details) to create all of the necessary filtering config files.
-* After you have this data run the filtering pipeline that uses various heuristics like line length based filtering and pairwise deduplication to filter out lower quality bi-text.
+* After you have this data and configs run the filtering pipeline that uses various heuristics like line length based filtering and pairwise deduplication to filter out lower quality bi-text.
 * With the filtered data ready you can then proceed to the next stage (data preparation).

 ## 4. Data preparation